Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 ↩ Back to the front page

-Where are the trending posts and hashtags on Mastodon?
+Where are the trending posts, hashtags and news stories on Mastodon?

 Mastodon has a section called Explore which shows trending posts, trending hashtags and trending links.
 Here’s how to see it: